swiss-ai-center/a-guide-to-mlops/docs/index.md

       planet: capsule
       reentry: true
       body: |
-        Finish the journey by cleaning up everything you created.
-Delete cloud resources, remove the GitHub repository and access tokens, wipe your local environment, and review what you built.
-A proper cleanup avoids unexpected costs.
-A safe landing is the final stage of a successful mission.
+        Delete cloud resources, remove the GitHub repository and access tokens, and wipe the local environment.
+A proper cleanup avoids unexpected costs and is the final stage of a successful mission.
       actions:
         - type: primary
           text: Launch pad